Buyer beware: Frozen food health dangers exposed

-Behind the mouthwatering images and claims of wholesome ingredients lurks a less appetizing reality.
-These frozen favorites contain excess salt, preservatives, and artificial additives.
-While they might be easy on our schedules, they’re not doing our bodies any favors.
+But, behind the mouthwatering images and claims of so-called “wholesome” ingredients lurks a less appetizing reality.
+These frozen favorites contain excess denatured salt, unwanted preservatives, plus other unhealthy additives.
+While these foods may be easier on our schedules, they’re not doing our health any favors.

-In this article, we’ll take a closer look at what’s really inside those frozen meals.
-We’ll explore how companies like Stouffer’s have built empires on convenience and whether that convenience is worth the potential cost to our health.
-It’s time to defrost some hard truths about our freezer-aisle favorites.
+In this article, we’ll take a closer look at what’s really inside these frozen meals.
+We’ll explore how companies like Stouffer’s have built empires on convenience and whether that convenience is worth the potential cost to your health.

 EWG food scores show frozen food companies are no longer trustworthy brands focused on consumer well-being